bjoernQ/adc/README.md

 It has been used on devices running Lollipop and better.
 On older devices not all features might work as expected.

+# Installation

+The plugin is available from the plugins repository at https://plugins.jetbrains.com/plugin/8377?pr=androidstudio

+Just open _Settings_ and choose _Plugins_, _Browse repositories_ and search for _Android Device Controller_

 ## License

 ```